 There are few arcane changes for the deductibility of hardship withdrawals and repayment plans.
 I’m guessing those may actually stay, since only a few people are so affected.

-The Estate Tax exclusion on gifts will double from $ 5 million to $ 10 million (and be indexed for inflation, a system that used to obtain, but hasn’t been used lately).
+The Estate Tax exclusion will at least double from $ 5 million to $ 10 million (and be indexed for inflation, a system that used to obtain, but hasn’t been used lately).

 The alternative minimum tax would be repealed completely, under this new plan.

 It’s that simple.
 Nothing else needs to be added to this tax provision that was supposed to apply to the rich, but hit the upper middle class more than any other group.

 By now, you’ve seen who are the gainers and the losers.
 But, as I said earlier, how one makes money is the real change behind this tax plan.

 Let’s consider four examples.
 Tom, who is the CEO of Myco.
 Ruth, who is the owner-operator of WidgetsRUs.
 Andy, the semi-retired investor.
 And, Sam, who owns RentMyFarms.
 Each of these folks are earning $ 2 million in taxable income.

 Recognize that I have had to make more than a few assumptions (owning a home, how many kids, what age, etc. I kept those the same for all, to minimize any special changes) But, here’s how much taxes they’ll pay.

 Now you can see that this tax program – assuming lobbyists (and taxpayers) don’t convince anyone otherwise- means HOW we make our money is going to be a lot more critical than HOW MUCH money we make.
 As a W-2 employee, Tom sees virtually no change.
 Ruth and Sam benefit because their businesses are favored under this tax plan.
 And, Andy gains most because the restrictions on itemized deductions have evanesced.
 (It’s not the first time that our tax system is arranged to render certain situations more politically acceptable.)